platformsh/platformsh-docs/contributing/content-style.md

 See [how to format notes](./markup-format.md#notes).

+## Add short descriptions

+Each page should ideally have a description that can be reused in other places.

+`description` is of the options in the [front matter](./markup-format.md#front-matter).
+It allows you to set a meta tag for search optimization and text to appear on listing pages.

+Add a description of what the page contains, something that makes sense out of the context of the rest of the page.

+Remember to keep it short.
+If possible, it should be no more than about 160 characters.

 ## Guidance enforcement

 Some of the rules are enforced with [Vale](https://docs.errata.ai/vale/about), a linter for prose.